Gradual Capacity Growth for Sparse Network Discovery: Introduction

 \section{Introduction}

 Artificial neural networks (ANNs) power state-of-the-art systems in vision, language, and many other domains.
-Their success has largely been driven by scaling: larger and denser models trained on larger datasets consistently improve performance~\citep{kaplan2020scaling}.
+Their success has largely been driven by scaling: larger and denser models trained on larger datasets consistently improve performance.
 Yet this progress comes at immense computational cost, motivating the search for sparse alternatives that retain dense-level accuracy with reduced training and inference requirements.

+A central challenge in sparse learning is that, for a given task and architecture, the relationship between network density and performance is generally unknown.
+Empirically, performance often saturates beyond a certain density, suggesting the existence of an \emph{operating density}—the smallest density at which near-dense performance is achieved.
+Yet identifying this operating density typically requires expensive trial-and-error or dense pretraining, limiting both scientific understanding and practical deployment of sparse models.

-The lottery ticket hypothesis (LTH)~\citep{frankle2018lottery} crystallized this challenge: dense networks contain sparse subnetworks (“winning tickets”) that can be trained in isolation to match the full model's accuracy.
-Iterative Magnitude Pruning (IMP) demonstrates such subnetworks, but at prohibitive cost—often 3-4x more than dense training.
-This sparked extensive research into pruning-at-initialization~\citep{lee2018snip,tanaka2020pruning}, dynamic sparse training~\citep{mocanu2018scalable,evci2020rigging}, and reparameterization methods~\citep{mostafa2019parameter,kusupati2020soft}.
+The lottery ticket hypothesis (LTH)~\cite{frankle2018lottery} provided early evidence that dense networks contain sparse subnetworks (“winning tickets”) that can be trained in isolation to match full-model accuracy.
+Iterative Magnitude Pruning (IMP) demonstrates such subnetworks, but at prohibitive cost—often 3--4$\times$ the FLOPs of dense training.
+This has led to extensive work on pruning-at-initialization~\cite{lee2018snip}, dynamic sparse training~\cite{evci2020rigging}, and reparameterization-based sparsification~\cite{kusupati2020soft}.
+Despite their differences, these approaches share a common assumption: the target density is specified in advance and remains fixed throughout training.

-Despite their diversity, these approaches share a critical limitation: they assume the density is known or fixed in advance.
-PaI methods require the user to set a target density from the start; DST maintains a predetermined sparsity budget throughout training; Reparameterization methods control target density either directly\citep{mostafa2019parameter} or through proxy hyperparameters\citep{kusupati2020soft}.
-Yet in practice, the relationship between density and accuracy is unknown, and this assumption constrains both scientific understanding and practical deployment.

-We argue that the ability to discover the density automatically is not a side problem but a central open question in sparse learning.
-To address it, we propose a shift in paradigm: rather than \textit{destructively pruning} or \textit{preserving} a fixed density, we explore constructive sparse-to-dense growth.
+We argue that discovering the operating density is a central problem in sparse learning.
+Rather than pruning a dense network or maintaining a fixed sparsity budget, we study a constructive sparse-to-dense approach in which growth searches over densities until performance saturates.

-Our method, \emph{Path Weight Magnitude Product-biased Random growth (PWMPR)}, embodies this paradigm.
-Starting from a sparse seed network, PWMPR grows new connections during training, guided by a topological score rooted in path kernel analysis.
-Randomization mitigates bottlenecks, and a lightweight logistic-fit rule stops growth once accuracy gains plateau.
-In this way, PWMPR constructs subnetworks and discovers their density simultaneously, without requiring dense pretraining or preset sparsity.